This article is part of the Why Couples Fight Series

 I Have an Angry Husband…Why?

 Here’s the bottom line: Men are different.
 When men are in a conflictual situation, they tend to get overwhelmed more easily than women, and these physiological changes, despite their best intentions, literally impair their ability to be their best selves.
 Men are evolutionarily designed to fight or flee and have a nervous system that is finely attuned to perceived threats.

 Men who don’t explicitly learn how to calm themselves down will typically respond to criticism with the other three horsemen; stonewalling, defensiveness, and contempt.
 It takes a little psycho-education to understand that a man’s nervous system is often his greatest enemy.

-Why is my husband so angry?
-Because when your husband feels like he is under attack, his body starts to change.
-His heart rate is over 100 beats a minute (or over 80 beats a minute if he is in superb athletic shape), his brain begins to release adrenaline and cortisol, his hearing and peripheral vision become impaired, his sense of humor evaporates, and he…well…talks kinda stupid.
+When your husband feels like he is under attack, his body starts to change.
+His heart rate is over 100 beats a minute (or over 80 beats a minute if he is in superb athletic shape), his brain begins to release adrenaline and cortisol, his hearing and peripheral vision become impaired, his sense of humor evaporates, and he…well…talks, well, stupid.
 He repeats himself.
 Endlessly.

 Getting physiologically aroused is no fun.
 You can’t be creative, or empathetic.
 And you certainly can’t see things from your partner’s point of view.
 Here are some science-tested ways to get out of the flood zone and change your fighting style once and for all.

 If Your Husband Is Frequently Angry He Doesn’t Have Flood Insurance!

 Douglas and Rachel Abrams, MD, used the term “flood insurance” in an entertaining book they co-wrote with John and Julie Gottman, “The Man’s Guide to Women.”
 Flood Insurance is a perfect metaphor for the self-awareness and psycho-education that is required of men to gain mastery over these needless blowups.